Grmoščica: History

 The oldest surviving mention of the hill is in a 1217 document under the name Gremla.
 At the time, it belonged to the Kaptol cathedral chapter, bordering Gradec across the Kustošak.
 It was next mentioned as "Girymla" in a 1221 land grant of King Andrew II of Hungary, and as "Geremla" in the 1334 Kaptol statute.
 The hill itself was known in those days as "Muddy hill" (Mons limosus), because of its clay.
 Nearby was the Panteluč hill, which remains unidentified.
 According to Dobronić, it cannot have been Pantovčak.

 On 21 February 2018, a dead male body was found in the forest near the Zeleni vrh street.

 Infrastructure

 The Roman road known in medieval times as Magna strata, in use at least as late as the 14th century, ran along its southern foot, somewhat north of Ilica.
 Grmoščica also gave its name to several streets in Zagreb, including (as of the 1950s) Grmoščica I, Grmoščica V and Grmoščica ogranak II and III.

 Ecclesiastically, Grmoščica belongs to the Gajnice parish, founded 4 April 1971 when it was split from Stenjevec.

-In SFRY times, a outing site at the address Grmoščica 44 was operated by the now-defunct Hospitality Enterprise "Černomerec" (Ugostiteljsko poduzeće "Černomerec"), which also ran the "Mokrice" restaurant on Ilica 241 and the inns "Borčec" (Ilica 229) and "Banja Luka" (Ilica 285).
+In SFRY times, an outing site at the address Grmoščica 44 was operated by the now-defunct Hospitality Enterprise "Černomerec" (Ugostiteljsko poduzeće "Černomerec"), which also ran the "Mokrice" restaurant on Ilica 241 and the inns "Borčec" (Ilica 229) and "Banja Luka" (Ilica 285).
 There was also a feather factory on Grmoščica.

 A singing society in Zagreb bears the name "Grmoščica".
 Its badge features a golden harp over a Croatian tricolour.